lbatschelet/GeoRoughness-Tool/README.md

 ## How to get going

-For a detailed quide on how to get started with the project, see the [Getting Started wiki page](https://github.com/lbatschelet/dem-roughness-calculator/wiki/How-to-get-going) guide.
+For a detailed guide on how to get started with the project, see the [Getting Started wiki page](https://github.com/lbatschelet/dem-roughness-calculator/wiki/How-to-get-going) guide.
 This guide will walk you through the steps needed to set up the project and run the GUI version of the application.